 If the portability lease-up qualifies for the placement fee/issuance reporting fee, the receiving PHA receives the full amount of the placement component of the placement fee/issuing reporting fee.
 The receiving PHA is eligible for the placement fee regardless of whether the receiving PHA bills the initial PHA or absorbs the family into its own program at initial lease-up.
-The initial PHA qualifies for the issuance reporting component of the placement fee/issuance reporting fee, as applicable.
+The initial PHA qualifies for the suance reporting fee, as applicable.